acurtis2023/stat386-projects/about.markdown

 # About Me
 My name is Aubree Curtis, and I'm a senior studying Applied Statistics & Analytics at BYU!

-When I'm not working with data, you can find me in the Trader Joe's frozen food aisle, skiing with my ikon pass, or playing games with friends on my PlayStation.
+When I'm not working with data, you can find me in the Trader Joe's frozen food aisle, skiing with my Ikon pass, or playing games with friends on my PlayStation.

+Thanks for reading, and happy coding!